loganmarchione/HamRadioNewbie.com/content/posts/2025/08p3/index.md

 ### Ham radio

-After some research, below arefi some recommended radios for newbies (like me).
+After some research, below are some recommended radios for newbies (like me).

 [QRZ-1](https://www.qrz.com/jumpstart/account-required) $0